lisa-siefker/Data_Analytics_Fdn1/README.md

 3. Is there a significant difference in average price between Manhattan and Brooklyn Airbnbs that have 2 bedrooms and 1 bathroom? <br>
 4. Is there a significant difference in average price between Airbnbs that have average reviews that are more than four stars and Airbnbs that have average reviews that are less than 4 stars? <br>

-The Project 2 research paper summarizes the consultant's statistical analysis and answers to the research questions.
+The Project 2 report summarizes the consultant's statistical analysis and answers to the research questions.